adaly6/iron-law/README.md

 ## Results

-Our analysis reveals a statistically significant difference in birth quarter distributions for Canadian players, affirming the impact of birth months on NHL success.
+My analysis reveals a statistically significant difference in birth quarter distributions for Canadian players, affirming the impact of birth months on NHL success.
 The project's findings challenge traditional narratives of merit-based success.

 ## Usage